Sohom-Chakma/Global-COVID-19-Vaccination-Rollout-A-Data-Analysis-Project/README.md

 - Tableau Public

 ## Data
-COVID-19 dataset is a collection of the COVID-19 data maintained by Our World in Data.
+This dataset is a collection of the COVID-19 data maintained by Our World in Data.
 The metrics we will be focusing on are:
 - Continent
 - Locations
 - Population